shifaaakhtar/Airline-Passenger-Satisfaction-Analysis/README.md

 - Seaborn
 - Jupyter Notebook

-## Data Cleaning
+## Data Preparation

-The following cleaning steps were performed:
+Prior to analysis, the dataset was reviewed to ensure data quality and consistency.

+Cleaning activities included:

-- Checked and handled missing values
+- Identifying and handling missing values
-- Removed duplicate records
+- Checking for duplicate records
-- Standardized column names
+- Standardizing column name for analysis
-- Validated ordinal rating scales (1 - 5)
+- Validating ordinal service-rating scales (1-5)
-- Inspected categorical and numerical variables
+- Reviewing categorical and numerical variables for anomalies
+- Confirming data types and value consistency

 ## Exploratory Data Analysis (EDA)

-The analysis included:

-### Customer Satisfaction Distribution
+Analysis was structured around the project's key business questions.

+### Dataset Overview
-- Compared satisfied vs dissatisfied passengers
+- Examined the distribution of satisfied and dissatisfied passengers.
+- Established baseline satisfaction levels across the dataset.

 ### Delay Impact Analysis
 - Investigated how delays affect satisfaction